Constitution of the Guides Association of New York City

 G. The time between the meetings of December in the second year of the term and the following January shall serve as a transitional period.

-H. An Executive Board member may only be recalled by a two-thirds vote of the full membership present or represented by proxy at an Extraordinary General Assembly, to be called by the Executive Board upon petition of 20% of the full membership.
+H. An Executive Board member may only be recalled by a two-thirds vote of the full membership present or represented by proxy at the next scheduled monthly membership meeting or at an Extraordinary General Assembly, to be called by the Executive Board upon petition of 20% of the full membership or ⅔ of the executive board.
+Membership must be notified 14 days prior to the recall vote.

 A. All committees shall be formed and dissolved by the Executive Board.